Minnesota Wild: Parise–Suter era

 The 2013–14 regular season for the Wild was the best the team had since the 2007–08 season, good enough to claim the first Wild Card position.
 Jason Pominville became the Wild's third player in franchise history to reach the 30-goal mark, with Mikko Koivu surpassing Marian Gaborik in all-time points for the club.
 The Wild battled goaltender problems throughout the entire season.
-It began with Josh Harding leading the NHL in save percentage, and goals-against average, before being placed on injured reserve for complications with his Multiple sclerosis (MS).
-Niklas Backstrom also suffered a season-ending injury with abdominal issues.
+It began with Josh Harding leading the NHL in save percentage, and goals-against average, before being placed on injured reserve for complications with his multiple sclerosis (MS).
+Backstrom also suffered a season-ending injury with abdominal issues.
 The Wild started five different goalies during the year and dressed seven.
-At the trade deadline, general manager Chuck Fletcher acquired Ilya Bryzgalov from the Edmonton Oilers in exchange for a fourth-round pick, as well as Matt Moulson and Cody McCormick from Buffalo in exchange for Torrey Mitchell and two-second-round picks in 2014 and 2016.
+At the trade deadline, general manager Chuck Fletcher acquired Ilya Bryzgalov from the Edmonton Oilers in exchange for a fourth-round pick, as well as Matt Moulson and Cody McCormick from Buffalo in exchange for Torrey Mitchell and two second-round picks in 2014 and 2016.
 In the playoffs, the team would face Colorado, who won the Central Division.
-The Wild won the series four games to three with an overtime goal in Game 7 by Nino Niederreiter.
+The Wild won the series four games to three with an overtime goal in game 7 by Nino Niederreiter.
 The team would then face the defending Stanley Cup champions Chicago, where they were eliminated in six games.

 During the 2014 off-season, the Wild signed forward Thomas Vanek as a free agent.
-In 2015, the Wild clinched the first wild card spot in the West by defeating the Chicago Blackhawks.
-It then defeated the Central Division champions, the St. Louis Blues, in the first round of the playoffs in six games.
+In 2014–15, the Wild clinched the first wild card spot in the West by defeating the Chicago Blackhawks.
+They then defeated the Central Division champions, the St. Louis Blues, in the first round of the playoffs in six games.
 In the second round, the Wild were eliminated in a four-game series sweep by Chicago.
 Following the loss, forward Matt Cooke said, "Our expectations inside this room were a lot higher than [a] second-round series."

 In 2016, the Wild set a franchise record with the best win record in the first 41 games of the season.
 Immediately afterward, they went into a skid, losing the next 13 of 14 games, culminating in the firing of head coach Mike Yeo.
 Under new interim head coach John Torchetti, the team snapped the losing streak but remained streaky throughout the rest of the season, managing to barely make the playoffs with a total of 87 points, the worst record of any playoff team in the shootout era (since 2005–06).
 In the first round, the Wild fell to the Central Division champion Dallas Stars in six games.
 During the 2016 off-season, the Wild signed free agent Eric Staal to a three-year contract.
 The Wild also hired Bruce Boudreau as their new head coach, replacing interim head coach John Torchetti.